 Exhibits in the visitor center and nearby Klein Shop (once a maintenance shop) highlight the Johnsons’ life in Washington and at the ranch.
 Visitors can hear excerpts of phone calls that LBJ made to Billy Graham and Martin Luther King Jr. Some will find the exhibits on Lady Bird and the Space Race of special interest.
 The 14-minute film Our Heart’s Home plays three times each hour.

 The Klein Shop houses some of LBJ’s favorite cars, including the blue 1962 Amphicar, a West German-made amphibious automobile.
 He loved the gadgetry and novelty of the car that could serve as a boat.
 Taking unsuspecting “victims” for a ride around Granite Shoals, Texas (40 miles northeast of the ranch), he would careen off the road and toward the water, shouting “the brakes don’t work, we’re going in, we’re going under!”
 Also on display is a Lincoln Continental convertible purchased from Roy Butler, an Austin car dealer.

 “President Johnson was a real car enthusiast,” Butler recalled.
 “I made sure he had the first new model Lincoln convertible in central Texas each year, always white with a tan leather interior.”

-The national park’s Johnson City district has a visitor center with exhibits and two films but currently is closed.
-Within walking distance are the LBJ Boyhood Home (also closed except for the grounds) and Johnson Settlement, a collection of restored 1800s buildings that recall his frontier heritage.
+The national park’s Johnson City district has a visitor center with exhibits and two films.
+Within walking distance are the LBJ Boyhood Home and Johnson Settlement, a collection of restored 1800s buildings that recall his frontier heritage.
 Johnson City is named for James Polk Johnson, a forebear of LBJ’s.